AlexanderSWilliams/Anti-IP-License/README.md

 **Disclaimer**

 All IP granted under this License is "as-is".
 You bear the risk of using it.
-To the extent permitted by law, the owners disclaim all representations, guarantees, responsibilities, liabilities, and obligations that otherwise would or will exist.
+To the extent permitted by law, the owners disclaim all representations, warranties, guarantees, responsibilities, liabilities, and obligations that otherwise would or will exist.